 A great cup of coffee starts with using the best beans.
 You may think that only professional baristas can make a really good brew with all their fancy equipment, but the essence of a great cup of coffee is found in the beans themselves – are they richly flavored, roasted for peak flavor, and freshly ground?

 The fresher the grind, the more flavorful the cup of coffee.
 Some baristas use the rule of thumb that coffee should be used within 3 minutes of grinding to maximize taste and subtle flavors.
 So, if you can get your hands on a good coffee grinder (or your super automatic espresso machine has a a grinder built in), recreating your favorite coffee beverage without having to leave home is only a few grinds away.
 For the best-tasting drink, you should buy your beans whole and grind them yourself right before brewing.

 Choosing the best coffee beans for you

 Baristas and most espresso drinkers are familiar with the more common Arabica and Robusta coffee beans, but there are actually are four different types of coffee beans: Arabica, Robusta, Liberica, and Excelsa.
 The most popular and common coffee beans are Arabica and Robusta; you should try the other two if you find them.
-It is likely that you will encounter specialty beans by geographic region—such as Kona Coffee or grown organically or following free-trade guidelines.
+It is likely that you will encounter specialty or single-origin beans by geographic region — such as Kona Coffee or grown organically or following free-trade guidelines.
 Learn about all these bean varieties and and tips to choose the best coffee beans in this article.

 Arabica vs. Robusta coffee beans